angular/components/guides/theming.md

 ## Themes

-A **theme** is a collection of color and typography options.
+A **theme** is a collection of color, typography, and density options.
 Each theme includes three palettes that determine component colors:

 * A **primary** palette for the color that appears most frequently throughout your application